w3c/wai-presentations2all/index.md

 Presentations that are accessible to people with disabilities are also **inclusive** to many more audiences.
 For example, people with different learning styles and people who are not fluent in the language.

-Accessible presentations also have additional benefits, such as in this situation:
+Accessible presentations also have additional benefits to organizations and individuals.

--  A live presentation with “slides” is recorded and made available online as an audio podcast.
-The presenter describe the important visual information in the slides during the presentation.
+In this example situation, a live presentation with “slides” is recorded and later made available in an audio podcast:

-   - That provides the visual information during the presentation to people who are blind and to people who cannot see the slides well.
-   - Later, people listening to the podcast also get the visual information that was described, even though they don’t have video.
+-  The presenter describes the important visual information in the slides during the presentation.
+That provides the visual information during the presentation to people who are blind and to people who cannot see the slides well.
+Later, people listening to the podcast also get the visual information that was described, even though they don’t have video.
 -  During the presentation, a professional captioner types what is being said as text.
-   - People who are deaf or hard of hearing read the captioning.
-   - It also helps people who understand written text better than spoken language.
+People who are deaf or hard of hearing read the captioning.
+It also helps people who understand written text better than spoken language.
 For example, people whose native language is different.
-   - Later, the live captioning output is used to develop a text transcript of the presentation.
+Later, the live captioning output is used to develop a text transcript of the presentation.
--  That transcript is put online and it increases search engine optimization (SEO) for the presentation and your website.
+-  That transcript is put online and it increases search engine optimization (SEO) for the presentation, the podcast, and the website.

-For a list of other [benefits of transcripts {% include_cached external.html %}](http://www.uiaccess.com/transcripts/transcripts_on_the_web.html) and captions, see [Benefits to Organizations and Individuals, in Making Audio and Video Media Accessible](/media/av/#benefits).
+If you want to learn about more benefits of accessible media, see [Benefits to Organizations and Individuals, in Making Audio and Video Media Accessible](/media/av/#benefits) and [benefits of transcripts {% include_cached external.html %}](http://www.uiaccess.com/transcripts/transcripts_on_the_web.html).

 {% include_cached excol.html type="end" %}